How Does Housing Inventory Affect Buyers & Sellers?

 In many cases, shopping for a new home during high housing inventory can be a blessing.

-• Take it slow (or at least slower).
-You may be able to see multiple properties before making an offer and size up which home best suits you.
-High housing inventory means there are fewer buyers to compete with, so there’s less of a risk that homes will quickly get scooped up.
+• Take it slow (or at least slower): You may have time to look at multiple properties and size up which home best suits you before making an offer.
+High housing inventory means there are fewer buyers to compete with, so there’s less of a risk that other buyers will quickly make offers on homes.

-• Shop around.
-Knowledge is power when it comes to making an offer.
-Having viewed comparable houses in the area firsthand could help when it’s your turn at the negotiating table.
+• Shop around: Knowledge is power when it comes to making an offer.
+Viewing comparable houses in the area firsthand could help when it’s time to negotiate.

-• Do your research.
-Other property details, such as price reductions and total days on the market, are potential indicators that sellers might be ready to accept an offer below asking price.
+• Do your research: Other property details, such as price reductions and total days on the market, are potential indicators that sellers might be ready to accept an offer below the asking price.

-Although buyers can have a comparative edge when housing inventory is high, there is, of course, still a chance of multiple offers and bidding wars for well-priced homes.
+Although buyers can have a comparative edge when housing inventory is high, there’s still a chance of multiple offers and bidding wars for well-priced homes.
 There are likely to be others who want to take advantage of what may be called a soft market in real estate terms.

 Recommended: A Guide to Real Estate Counter Offers